B.C. premier calls Trump's comments on not renewing CUSMA 'lame' sequel to 1987 book

-The B.C.
-NDP holds a single-seat majority in the legislature, but Eby has told an unrelated press conference in Kelowna, B.C., that his caucus is "strong and united" about the need to pause the legislation known as DRIPA for up to three years.
+Eby's NDP holds a single-seat majority in the legislature, but the premier told an unrelated news conference in Kelowna, B.C., on Wednesday that his caucus is "strong and united" about the need to pause the legislation known as DRIPA for up to three years.

 More Politics Stories